 Strengthening Alight’s Networking and Coordination 15%

-• Coordinate and communicate with key actors: donors, host government, international agencies, and I/NGOs on Rwanda programming development and execution.
+• Coordinate and communicate with key actors: donors, host government, international agencies, and I/NGOs on Uganda programming development and execution.

 • Attend relevant program coordination, briefing and similar meetings, in coordination with senior program leadership.

-• In coordination with the program managers and technical advisors, strengthen Alight’s technical relationships with relevant line Ministries, donors and partners; through regular meetings, consultations and updates on Alight programming.
+• In coordination with the Area Coordinator and Technical Lead (s), strengthen Alight’s technical relationships with relevant line Ministries, donors, and partners, through regular meetings, consultations, and updates on Alight programming.

-• Facilitate clear and timely links between technical/coordination discussions, ensuring that Alight staff remain informed and adequately prepared for program implementation
+• Facilitate clear and timely links between technical/coordination discussions, ensuring that Alight staff are adequately prepared for program implementation.

-• Minimum of Masters’ degree or higher in Public Health or Development Studies, Social Sciences, International Relations, etc. with a strong program design, leadership and management capabilities.
+• Minimum of Masters’ degree or higher in Development Studies, Social Sciences, International Relations, etc. or relevant educational background with a strong program design, leadership, and management capabilities.

 • Minimum of 12 years’ experience in humanitarian work and at least eight (8) years international experience preferably in relief and/or development work, with focus on program design and accountability.